Media companies, executives drop out of Saudi event over missing journalist

 The Financial Times said in a statement that it was reviewing its involvement as a media partner.

+Uber Technologies Inc [UBER.UL] Chief Executive Officer Dara Khosrowshahi said in a statement he won’t attend the FII conference in Riyadh unless substantially different set of facts emerge.

-Viacom Inc (VIAB.O) Chief Executive Officer Bob Bakish, who was slated to speak at the conference, has decided to not attend the event, company spokesman Justin Dini said.
+Viacom Inc (VIAB.O) CEO Bob Bakish, who was slated to speak at the conference, has decided to not attend the event, company spokesman Justin Dini said.

 Other media companies slated to appear at the conference include CNN and Bloomberg, according to the event’s website.

 The disappearance of Khashoggi, a U.S. resident who wrote columns for the Washington Post, has cast a shadow over the three-day conference known as “Davos in the desert,” which is scheduled to begin on Oct.
 23. The Post is owned by Amazon.com Inc (AMZN.O) founder and Chief Executive Jeff Bezos.

 The event attracted some of the world’s business elite including Wall Street’s top bosses and executives from multinational media, tech and financial services companies.

 Turkish officials have said Khashoggi was murdered inside the consulate where he went to get documents for his planned marriage.
 Riyadh has said the claims are baseless.